Self Improvement for Men: Building a Snazzy Casual Lifestyle

 Simply put, you’re more important than you probably let yourself believe.
 This is a two-front attack.
 We build up the self-esteem, and wrap it in well-fitting clothes that make you feel unstoppable, and somewhere in between, you’re gonna find you.

 Snazzy isn’t about playing dress-up.
 It’s about wearing what fits your life, your body, and your vibe.
 The difference between a guy who looks stylish and a guy who is snazzy?
 Intent.
 One’s copying a look.
 The other’s crafting his own.
-If you’re not sure where you land, take a second to check out Crafting Your Look—it’ll give you a straight answer, no fluff.
+If you’re not sure where you land, take a second to check out “How to craft your look.” it’ll give you a straight answer, no bullshit.

 In your closet: You wear things that fit your body and your actual life.
 A $50 shirt that fits your shoulders beats a $400 shirt that doesn’t – and you’re not apologizing for that math.
 You know fit and color matter way more than price and brand.